Alumni Voices: From Engineering To Acton

 I am successful at leading an engineering organization because of my 5 plus years of industry experience, across a wide array of technical functions (R&D, product development, manufacturing).
 My suggestion to a potential Acton grad would be to get as diverse a set of experiences as you can as an engineer so that you have a broad set of technical skills that you can tap as you enter Acton and later as you engineer your first startup.

 Don’t think an Acton education will be any easier because of your background.
 Brace yourself and give it everything you have got, and then some.
 Develop skills that you don’t have, e.g. in my case, people skills, sales and decision making ability.
 There is a very fine line between resisting the flood of advice you will get, and becoming totally insular from your feedback system.
 Keep an eye on that line.
 Don’t stop working as hard as you did at Acton, since it will bring you back to your old normal.
 Believe in yourself and don’t judge yourself short based on a few months of trial after graduation.

 My biggest piece of advice is: don’t let the fact that you don’t have a business background deter you from pursing an Acton MBA.
 The fact that you have made it through an engineering program means you already have a mind capable of handling business.
 In fact, your potential lack of business experience could be a benefit to you, as you won’t have to “unlearn” many bad habits and improper lessons like your classmates who spent time in the business world before Acton.

 More Questions?
 Let Us Know!

 Do you have any other questions about applying to Acton, starting a business, or building on your engineering experience with an MBA?
-We’d love to hear from you in the comments below or feel free to contact us directly!
+Sign up to visit a class or feel free to contact us with your questions directly!